Methodology

 - Author and institution names

-- Potential funders
+- Potential funders and sponsors

 - Explicit/implicit COI declarations